FAMILY LAW

 • Can I get custody of my children during a divorce?

-• What reasons can you give for divorce in Texas?
+• What legal grounds can you give for divorce in Texas?

-In Texas, you can file for a no-fault divorce, citing "insupportability," or a fault-based divorce for reasons such as adultery, cruelty, abandonment, or imprisonment.
+You may file a no-fault divorce using “insupportability,” or pursue a fault-based divorce citing adultery, cruelty, abandonment, or imprisonment.
+Fault findings can influence property division and spousal support.

-• What is the process to start a divorce in Texas?
+• What is the first step to start a divorce in Texas?

-To begin, you file an Original Petition for Divorce with the court in your county.
+Your attorney files an Original Petition for Divorce in the county where you or your spouse has lived for at least 90 days.
 Filing first can give you a strategic advantage, such as having more control over the initial proceedings and where the case is heard.